SunilKumarMariyala/DP-Project/README_PERSONAL.md

     return engine, session
 ```

-**What this means:** This function sets up our database:
+**What this means:** This function sets up our MySQL database:
 1. It creates a folder called 'data' if it doesn't exist
-2. It creates a SQLite database file inside that folder
+2. It creates a MySQL database
 3. It creates the tables we defined (like SolarPanelData)
 4. It creates a "session" that lets us add, update, and query data
 5. It returns the engine and session so we can use them